 Note: Users who have LabVIEWTM or NI-VISA installed should have this driver in their system.
 In this case, driver download is not required.

 LAN (Ethernet)

-The LAN interface supports a raw socket connection and uses TCP protocols.
+The LAN interface supports a Socket connection.

 - 1. From the SYSTEM menu, select Communication and press Enter. - 2.
 Select LAN and press Enter to set to LAN for remote communication.
 The following display will be shown: